-Her second contribution is a new ‘instruction’ work, SKYLADDER 2014, which is an invitation to the people of Folkestone.
-It is exhibited in the Quarterhouse Bar and above the stairs of the Public Library.
+From the beginning of her career Yoko Ono was a conceptualist whose work encompassed performance, instructions, film, music, and writing.
+For the 2014 Triennial, she contributed a new ‘instruction’ work, SKYLADDER 2014, an invitation to the people of Folkestone, exhibited in the Quarterhouse Bar (The Clearing) and also above the stairs of the Public Library on Grace Hill.
 The step ladder has been an important image for Ono for many years, symbolising access to the sky, a source of inspiration and imagination.

 Please beware that the Yoko Ono’s morse code message beamed out from the roof of The Grand may not be suitable for people with photosensitive epilepsy.